wsbctechnicalblog/wsbctechnicalblog.github.io/content/share-your-toolbox-with-pipelines.md

 Works like a charm!

-Do we need the universal artifact pipeline and the complexity or generating, publishing, and downloading the toolbox package?
-What happens when we delete it from our Azure Pipelines?
+Do we need the universal artifact pipeline and the complexity of generating, publishing, and downloading the toolbox package?
+What happens when we **remove** it from our Azure Pipeline process?

 # A la repository

 ![Code Repo](/images/share-your-toolbox-with-pipelines-3.png)

-TBD
+An alternative approach is to separate the toolbox, containing scripts and configuration files, into a separate Azure Repo.
+We must let the system know about the external repository so that we can integrate it into our pipeline.

 ```
 - repository: Toolbox